DataDog/documentation/content/en/logs/log_collection/python.md

 ## Overview

-Use your favorite python logger to log into a file on your host.
+Use your favorite Python logger to log into a file on your host.
 Then monitor the file with the Datadog Agent to send your logs to Datadog.

 ## Setup